Multivariate Gaussian Approximation for Random Forest via Region-based Stabilization: Main results: Rates of multivariate Gaussian approximation

 \begin{Remark} The fractional powers $1/j$, for $j=1,4$, in the bound corresponds to the fractional powers in $\Gamma_1 - \Gamma_6$ from Theorem \ref{dconvex}, which is used to prove Theorem \ref{thmrfw}.
 These in turn come from the use of the multivariate second order Poincar\'{e} inequality, see Theorem \ref{2ndpoincare}. \end{Remark}

 As a corollary to Theorem \ref{thmrfw}, we obtain the rates of convergence for multivariate Gaussian approximation in the case of uniform weights, i.e., for the $k$-PNN estimator given by \eqref{rnkunif}.
-See Appendix \ref{secofmainpf} for its proof. \begin{Corollary} Under the setting of Theorem \ref{thmrfw}, let $r_{n,k}$ be as in \eqref{rnkunif} with $k \ge 11$.
+See Appendix \ref{secofmainpf} for its proof. \begin{Corollary} Under the setting of Theorem \ref{thmrfw}, let $r_{n,k}$ be as in \eqref{rnkunif} with $k \ge 11$ with the uniform weights.
 Then, there exists $c_{u}>0$ depending on $d$, $\sigma^{2}$, $\alpha$ and $p>0$ such that for $\mbb{Q}^{m}$-almost all $(x_{0,1},\ldots,x_{0,m})$,

 where $\Sigma_{m}$ is the covariance matrix of $\mbf{r}_{n,k}$ and $\tau$ is as in~\eqref{eq:tau}.
 In particular, for $m$ fixed, if $k=o\big(\log^{(d-1)/(2\tau)}n\big)$, then $\mbf{r}_{n,k}$ is asymptotically normal. \end{Corollary} \begin{Remark} As a corollary of Theorem \ref{thmrf}, one could just replace the general weights in \eqref{rnk} by the uniform weights given in \eqref{rnkunif} to compute the quantity $W(n,k)$ in \eqref{eq:wnk}.
 However, simply doing so will result in a slightly worse bound in the power of $k$ as Theorem \ref{thmrf} is proved without knowing any additional specific information on the weights thus $W(n,k)$.
 We therefore adopted a more refined proof argument for Corollary \ref{thmrf} with the uniform weights. \end{Remark}